Welcome to Keble College Chapel

 The ideals on which Keble College was founded, namely a community of students and their tutors centred on common meals, study and worship, and particularly the sacrament of communion, continue to lie at the heart of the life of the Chapel in College.
 Those who worship in the Chapel seek to witness faithfully, yet critically, to their belief in God revealed in Christ, and to live that belief through prayer and action.

 Keble College Chapel is open daily and to all.
 All members of the College are invited to attend services and to participate in Chapel activities.
 And, all are welcome to use the Chapel for personal prayer and meditation.
 Holy Communion is celebrated on Sunday evenings at 5:30 pm during Full Term and on important Holy Days.
-All services are conducted in accordance with those of the Church of England.
+Our services are conducted in accordance with those of the Church of England.
 All baptized persons or those who have communicant status in their own denomination are welcome to receive Holy Communion.

 Office: Room 2901 in Liddon 10 (above the Porter's Lodge)